 Benthic fish data used in the study comes from a long-term, annual scientific survey used for monitoring changes in Patagonian Toothfish, mackerel icefish and other bycatch managed species referred to as the random stratified trawl survey (RSTS).
 The RSTS provides count data for benthic fish in the HIMI region of the Kerguelen Plateau.
 The RSTS has been conducted each year since 1997, when the fishery began.
 The survey design divides the HIMI plateau (waters generally less than 1000 m) into 10 strata defined by regions of similar morphology and commercial fishing effort.
 Sampling sites are randomly located within each of these strata with a consistent number of stations per stratum every year.
 The survey design and methodology has remained mostly the same since 1997, with a few minor adjustments.

-The RSTS uses an otter beam trawl net with a 500 mm mesh cod end liner and is towed at a speed of 3 knots (1.5 m/s) for a duration of 30 minutes.
+The RSTS uses an otter beam trawl net with a 500 mm mesh cod end liner, and is towed at a speed of 3 knots (1.5 m/s) for a duration of 30 minutes.
 Trawling occurs from a fishing vessel and scientific observers record catches using the same observer methods as the fishery.
-Priority is given to record data on toothfish, icefish and rays and skates but count and biomass data is available for all other species.Tow duration was relatively consistent however variability in environmental conditions provided some differences in trawl distance (min = 1.3 km, max = 6.4 km, mean = 2.9 km, SD = 0.3 km).
+Priority is given to record data on toothfish, icefish, and rays and skates but count and biomass data is available for all other species.
+[Observer instructions?]
+Tow duration was relatively consistent however variability in environmental conditions provided some differences in trawl distance (min = 1.3 km, max = 6.4 km, mean = 2.9 km, SD = 0.3 km).
 Given these differences, for the purposes of modelling, the count estimates are divided by the towed distance to provide catch per unit effort (CPUE) (number of fish per swept area).

 2.3 | Environmental variables